terraform-ibm-modules/terraform-ibm-schematics-agent/modules/schematics-policy/README.md

-# Schematics Agent Policy
+# Schematics Agent Policies

-This submodule creates and configures the Schematics Agent Policy.
+This submodule creates and configures the Schematics Agent policies.
 More info on working with the agent policies can be found [here](https://cloud.ibm.com/docs/schematics?topic=schematics-policy-manage&interface=ui).

 ### Usage